What Is Arc Stories?

 Here's How it Works

-Arc Light is true, personal stories.
+Arc Stories is true, personal stories.
 Told in person.
 And everyone's got one.
 Here's how to submit yours for future events!

 Pitch your story by giving us a written summary in 1200 characters or less via our Story Portal.
 Tell us the actual story: no cliffhangers or what it might be about.
 We want to know the whole thing and how the experience changed you.
 And that brings up another good point: it's got to be your story and it's got to be true.
 We can't wait to hear it!